mjgit007/aws-terraform-eks/README.md

 # aws-terraform-eks

 This repository contains Terraform configuration to provision a comprehensive AWS Elastic Kubernetes Service (EKS) environment.
 It includes the setup of the EKS cluster, VPC networking, Managed Node Groups, and essential EKS addons.
+This repository contains basic configuration for eks cluster to work with Auto mode and Managed node groups with and without custom launch template.

 ## Features